isaacSennerholt/sudelity/README.md

 The Sudelist does not pursue moral purity, but relational fluency — the ability to participate in complex environments without dominating or withdrawing, without imposing uniformity or losing oneself.

 To be a Sudelist is to recognize that coexistence unfolds moment by moment — and that presence is never neutral.
-It is to move with care, not caution — and to see care as an active form of precision.
+It’s to move with care, not caution — and to see care as an active form of precision.

 #### Sudelity (n.)

 Sudelity is the quality of one’s ethical presence — a reflection of how well one balances their own familiar ways of being with those of others in real time.

-It is not about being agreeable or polite.
-It is about calibration: knowing when to yield, when to hold, when to speak, when to stay silent — and understanding how those choices reverberate.
+It’s not about being agreeable or polite.
+It’s about calibration: knowing when to yield, when to hold, when to speak, when to stay silent — and understanding how those choices reverberate.

-High Sudelity is not perfection, but responsiveness.
+High Sudelity isn’t perfection, but responsiveness.
 It marks those who can navigate plural environments without erasing difference or destabilizing the space.
-It is what allows space to feel coherent without becoming uniform, shared without becoming flattened.
+It’s what allows space to feel coherent without becoming uniform, shared without becoming flattened.

-Sudelity is not a destination, but a practice — alive in attention, made real through adjustment.
+Sudelity isn’t a destination, but a practice — alive in attention, made real through adjustment.

 ### The Foundations of Sudelism

 Sudelism emerges from a simple but profound observation: we do not exist in isolation.
 Every act, word, and movement occurs within a shared perceptual field — a space shaped not just by our intentions, but by the presence and sensitivities of others.
-In these shared environments, coherence is not given; it is co-created.
+In these shared environments, coherence isn’t given; It’s co-created.

 To Sudelize is to take responsibility for one’s influence within this co-creative space — not through submission or self-erasure, but through attunement.
 Sudelism rejects absolutist ethics that rely on static rules or detached ideals.
 Instead, it embraces an ethics of emergence, where moral clarity is revealed through situational awareness, perceptual sensitivity, and adaptive presence.